Mapping class group representations from Drinfeld doubles of finite groups: Introduction

+In the case of \cite{diwi2} one considers the moduli space of principal $G$-bun\-dles over surfaces.
+For a closed oriented surface this moduli space can be identified with the quotient $\Hom(\pi_1,G)/G$, with $G$ acting by conjugation.
+Here $\pi_1$ denotes the fundamental group of the surface, which at genus $\Ng$ is obtained from the free group on $2\Ng$ generators by a single relation, so that the moduli space can be identified with the set of $2\Ng$-tuples $(g_1,x_1,g_2,x_2,...\,,g_\Ng,x_\Ng)$ satisfying $\prod_{i=1}^\Ng[g_i,x_i] \eq e$, modulo conjugation ($[g,x] \eq g\inv x\inv gx$ is the group commutator).
+The mapping class group $\mcg_{\Ng,0}$ of the surface acts on the moduli space through its inclusion in the group $\mathrm{Out}(\pi_1)$ of outer automorphisms of the fundamental group.
 When the boundary of the surface consists of a single circle, one instead considers the moduli space of $G$-bundles for which the monodromy around the boundary circle is restricted to a fixed conjugacy class $c$.
-This moduli space has a similar description, namely as the set of $2N$-tuples $(g_1,x_1,...\,,g_N,x_N)$ satisfying $\prod_{i=1}^N[g_i,x_i]\,{\in}\, c$, and again comes with an action of the relevant mapping class group, $\mcg_{N,1}$.
+This moduli space has a similar description, namely as the set of $2\Ng$-tuples $(g_1,x_1,...\,,g_\Ng,x_\Ng)$ satisfying $\prod_{i=1}^\Ng[g_i,x_i]\,{\in}\, c$, and again comes with an action of the relevant mapping class group, $\mcg_{\Ng,1}$.
 One might therefore hope that the quantum representations studied here will be permutation representations, and in particular that they will have finite images.
-As it turns out, in general they are quotients of permutation representations; in the main part of this paper we focus on the subset of those quantum representations of $\mcg_{N,0}$ and $\mcg_{N,1}$ that actually are permutation representations.
+As it turns out, in general they are quotients of permutation representations; in the main part of this paper we focus on the subset of those quantum representations of $\mcg_{\Ng,0}$ and $\mcg_{\Ng,1}$ that actually are permutation representations.